 - Keep up to date in your area of expertise.
 Take new courses outside of OAAS.
-Be aware of any problems, and understand new and upcoming ideas and crafts.
-Attend a local craft show and see what is new and popular. - If you are just starting out as a Judge, only judge those classes which you are certified to judge. - Must attend a judging school at least once every 3 years for each Category to maintain their certification in that Category as per the "Requirements and Information for OAAS Certified and Apprentice Judges" document.
-A copy is located on the OAAS website https://ontarioagsocieties.com/judging-requirements-and-information/ - A good Judge does not allow personal preference to enter into their decision.
+Be aware of any potential problems and stay informed about new and upcoming ideas and crafts.
+Attend a local craft show and see what is new and popular. - Must attend a judging school at least once every 3 years for each Category to maintain their certification in that Category as per the "Requirements and Information for OAAS Certified and Apprentice Judges" document.
+A copy is located on the OAAS website - https://ontarioagsocieties.com/judging-requirements-and-information/ - A good Judge does not allow personal preference to enter into their decision.
 They maintain a high standard of workmanship and is realistic in their expectations. - Point to consider once the judges leave the fair after judging, the fairgoers will only see the exhibits and the results of our work with the placings.
-If we do not do our job well, the committees will be asked questions to justify our work.
+If we do not do our job well, the committees will ask questions to justify our work.
 Our judging ability reflects not only on ourselves, but the Fair that hired us.